tyanai/vManager-Plugin-Jenkins/README.md

 other advanced parameters within each section.
 Using this mode is the fastest way to try out the capability.

+If you wish to generate the report alongside the regression while keep updating the results as the regression progress, you can use the pipeline \"parallel\" syntax while running the
+\"Post Plugin\" in parallel to the "Regression Plugin" in a loop as long as the regression continues.
+Make sure to run the \"Post Plugin\" only after the file session_status.properties is available in your workspace directory.
+(See  [here](./docs/examples/ongoing_report.js) for an example) This site was built using here.

 **Retrieve and Present Job Summary Report (free vAPI syntax)**

 In case a finer granularity is needed for the summary report such that